PMY9527/QUAD-MPC-SIM-HW/README.md

 ## Credits

-A big thank you to [Unitree](https://github.com/unitreerobotics) and [Linzhuyue](https://github.com/linzhuyue) for their open-sourced projects!
+A big thank you to [Unitree](https://github.com/unitreerobotics) and [Linzhuyue](https://github.com/linzhuyue) for their wonderful open-sourced projects!